 - Live by the divorce agreement reached between the two of you or, handed down by a Judge that addressed financial arrangements such as child support, spousal support or division of property.
 Do not let your attitude towards it, after the fact; taint your relationship with your ex or your children.
 If you came to an agreement with your ex, live up to that agreement.
 If you have a court order, follow that order.
 No amount of anger over financial issues is worth contaminating your relationship with your ex or your children.

-- The two of you can make your children’s best interest common ground.
+- The two of you can make your children’s best interests common ground.
 If you are both focused on doing what is best for the children, there is less room for conflict.

 - Try seeing stressful situations from your ex’s perspective.
 Every situation will require some give and take and it is easier to give a little if you can view the situation from the other person’s point of view.